 Capital requirements for credit risk should be calculated with regard to credit/counterparty exposures, including exposures that arise in both the banking and the trading book, while taking full account of allowable credit risk mitigation (CRM).
 Risk weights (i.e., 0% to 300%) are built into this form.
 Risk Weighted Assets (RWAs) are calculated separately for each category and exposure type.
 Once determined, the exposures must be placed in the risk weight bucket appropriate to the overall risk and nature of the counterparty.
 While SFIs are not permitted to change the risk weight factor, SFIs are permitted to make adjustments under the Adjustment Column (Column H) to any values entered under the column for the Notional Amount (Column G).
 The adjustment column will reduce the notional amount and the adjusted net asset which are risk weighted.
-If the adjustment relates to an offset for collateralization, SFIs should take into account collateral that is in accordance with the definition for "fully collateralized" set out in the Banks and Trust Companies (Large Exposure) Regulation, 2012 (also see Definitions at Appendix IV).
+If the adjustment relates to an offset for collateralisation, SFIs should take into account collateral that is in accordance with the definition for "fully collateralised" set out in the Large Exposure Guidelines, 2013 (also see Definitions at Appendix IV).
 SFIs are required to insert a comment when making adjustments in this section.

-The simple standardized approach will be used to determine the applicable risk weights.
+The simple standardised approach will be used to determine the applicable risk weights.
 SFIs are allowed to apply CRM techniques to reduce the capital requirement for an exposure where a transaction is secured by eligible collateral, guarantee or netting arrangements.
-All other CRM Techniques and financial collateral (i.e. not listed in The Bahamas Capital Regulations and Guidelines, 2022) are not eligible.
+All other CRM Techniques and financial collateral (i.e. not listed in the Draft Bahamas Capital Regulations and Guidelines, 2020) are not eligible.